How To Choose Kids Snowshoes?

 Have you ever had one of those moments in your life when you remember why you made a certain choice?

 We headed out!
-My daughter super excited to be heading out with her bear snowshoes, into the nice fresh snow.
+My daughter was super excited to be heading out with her bear snowshoes, into the nice fresh snow.
 Ratchet binding worked ok, so we ready to go.
 My son wearing the MSR Shift kids snowshoes was off and running through the freshly falling snow with my daughter right behind him.
 It all seemed like a great start.
 Then I saw my daughter stumbling a bit, then a bit more with frustration starting to creep in.

 This is exactly what I was watching my daughter struggle with.
-My son, on the other hand wearing the MSR Shift snowshoes, that have a free binding on them, meaning the tail stays low shedding the unwanted snow off, but most importantly, the front of the snowshoe is up and ready to step up onto the snow with your next stride.
+My son, on the other hand wearing the MSR Shift snowshoes, that has a free binding on them, meaning the tail stays low shedding the unwanted snow off, but most importantly, the front of the snowshoe is up and ready to step up onto the snow with your next stride.

 The one other feature that makes the MSR Snowshoes stand out above other brands is the traction bars.
 In an ideal world, we would always be snowshoeing through perfect powder, but the reality is, it sometimes is icy!
 Most other snowshoes use a tube frame around the edge of their snowshoes.
 The tube provides no traction.
 Your traction is from the crampon built on too the bottom of your binding.
 If you are traversing an icy sidehill, or do not have proper weight over your crampon, you lose traction!
 MSR integrates a traction bar or adds traction to the external frame which improves your grip immensely.
-Tube type snowshoes can cause kids to slip on icy section, raising the frustration ratio and has the potential for injury!
+Tube type snowshoes can cause kids to slip on an icy section, raising the frustration ratio and has the potential for injury!

 As I am watching my son gallop around, and my daughter losing her zest for snowshoeing, I remember this was why we all fell in love with our MSR snowshoes as a family.
 They are easy, simple and work great period!